certbot/certbot/docs/using.rst

-An alternative form that provides for more fine-grained control over the renewal process (while renewing specified certificates one at a time), is ``letsencrypt certonly`` with the complete set of subject domains of a specific certificate specified via `-d` flags, like
+An alternative form that provides for more fine-grained control over the renewal process (while renewing specified certificates one at a time), is ``letsencrypt certonly`` with the complete set of subject domains of a specific certificate specified via `-d` flags.
+You may also want to include the ``-n`` or ``--noninteractive`` flag to prevent blocking on user input (which is useful when running the command from cron).

-``letsencrypt certonly -d example.com -d www.example.com``
+``letsencrypt certonly -n -d example.com -d www.example.com``

 (All of the domains covered by the certificate must be specified in this case in order to renew and replace the old certificate rather